How Do ATV Tracks Work? And How Well Do They Perform?

 ATV Tatou 4S Camoplast tracks in deep snow

-ATV tracks vs. the “Iron horse” (jernhest)
+ATV Tracks vs. the “Iron Horse”

 It’s a common misconception that you need a large and powerful ATV to use tracks.

-The undercarriage drive sprockets are only about one third the size of a tire, effectively gearing down the power to drive ratio.
-The ATV will run slower with tracks than with tires, but that is by design.
 ATV tracks are not meant to be used at higher speeds for extended periods.
-This leaves enough power to effectively run tracks on a small ATV, as long as you only ride at slower speeds.
+This leaves enough power to run tracks effectively on a small ATV, as long as you only ride at slower speeds.

-Related questions
+Related Questions

 How much do ATV tracks cost?